How to Identify and Control Slater Bugs in Your Home and Garden

 What are Slater Bugs?

 Slater bugs, also commonly known as woodlice, sowbugs, or pill bugs, belong to the terrestrial isopod group.
-These tiny creatures are not insects but are more closely related to crustaceans like crabs and lobsters.
+Although they are often mistaken for insects, slater bugs are actually crustaceans, more closely related to crabs and lobsters.
+The term 'woodlouse' is also used to refer to these creatures.
 Unlike their aquatic relatives, slater bugs have adapted to terrestrial life, breathing through gill-like structures on their hind legs.

+There are several different woodlice species, each with varying physical characteristics and habitat preferences.
 These bugs thrive in moist conditions, requiring damp conditions for survival.
 You’ll often find them in low-land swampy soils or marshy areas.
-Their diet primarily consists of decaying organic matter, decaying organic, decaying matter, decaying vegetable matter, fungi, and animal matter, making them vital players in the decomposition process.
+Woodlice feed primarily on decaying organic matter, decaying vegetable matter, fungi, and animal matter, making them vital players in the decomposition process.
 Armadillidium vulgare are often found in these environments.

 Despite their contributions to soil health, slater bugs can become pests when they invade homes or gardens in large numbers.
 Understanding their biology and behavior is crucial to managing their presence effectively.